MELD-labs/bitrise-step-download-from-lokalise/README.md

 # Download from Lokalise

-Use this step to download files from lokalise to your project
+Use this step to download files from Lokalise to your project.

 ## How to use this Step